PyVRP/PyVRP/.github/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## AI Policy

+Using LLMs to assist in writing, translation, and software development is fine, as long as the final output - whether that be code or text - is correct and up to standards.

+Please do not submit PRs largely based on "AI slop" code.
+If you cannot explain an implementation without going back to the LLM, do not submit it.
+Maintainer time is scarce, and we ask that you respect that by not forcing maintainers to be the human-reviewer-in-the-loop for a code generation tool.
+In any case, non-trivial code generation tool use must be disclosed in the PR.

+Issues and PRs that look like unreviewed LLM output will be closed without detailed feedback, and constitute a violation of this Code of Conduct.

 ## Enforcement Responsibilities